 Conventional Interior Design has a tendency to define what is right and false for every place.
 Although, in reality, you can transform your space just by having nice, comfortable, natural furniture and the accessories that you love.

 Stop worrying about combining more than 3 Interior Design Styles (what a sin!) or more than 3 colors.
-You don’t even need special knowledges for that.
+You don’t even need special knowledge for that.
 Just listen to your inner voice.
 By refining your space listening to your own needs, you have already set the basis for doing that with your life, too.

 De-cluttering your space means de-cluttering your mind.
 (At least for a while.)

 Decluttering is the first step of a holistic approach in re-designing your space.
 By dealing with these no-go corners, you are making the first step to deal with the cluttered no-go corners of the mind.
 You know, these past experiences which haunt you.
-The mistakes you are making only because you are used this way.
+The mistakes you are making only because you are used to this way.
 Lastly, the constant fear of change because “who has time for this sh*t, I got to go to work/I am too tired”.

 Clearing the space around you gives space to your mind to clear itself.
 I am not talking about mediating in the middle of an empty room on a chakra-carpet.
 Not that you can’t do that if you want.
 But you don’t necessarily need that.
 In reality, instead, you may only need to come back from work not having to remove objects to reach the coffee machine.
 Or not having to avoid looking around you because you want to calm down.
 You can’t achieve that if “things that have to be done” are everywhere.